VishruthaAcharya/Fake-News-Detector/README.md

-{link to the dataset i used: https://drive.google.com/drive/folders/1ByadNwMrPyds53cA6SDCHLelTAvIdoF_}
+link to the dataset i used: https://drive.google.com/drive/folders/1ByadNwMrPyds53cA6SDCHLelTAvIdoF_